 Southeastern Pennsylvania Transportation Authority; Prepared for the FTA Office Of Safety & Security (Edith Rodano, TPM-30), March 1995, 1105pp.

-Project Number: FTA-PA-26-000 1-95-1 a response to the concerns of the FTA and transit security chiefs around the country regarding the effect of transit system security on ridership.
+This report provides an overview and summary of the National Conference on Transit Security which was held in Philadelphia, March 15-77, 1995, and hosted by SEPTA.
+The conference was a response to the concerns of the FTA and transit security chiefs around the country regarding the effect of transit system security on ridership.
 The purpose of the conference was to identify for discussion police and security needs and issues, as well as the role of general managers in security.
 The conference included a representative cross section of transit agencies.
-Workshop participants organized in pairs consisting of transit administrators and transit police, or security chiefs and representatives of American Public Transit Association (APTA), the Secretary of Transportation Office of Intelligence and Security. the Volpe Center, and FTA.
-Participants explored topics on four major aspects related to security. employees, management systems, facilities and vehicles, and rider-ship.
+Workshop participants organized in pairs consisting of transit administrators and transit police, or security chiefs and representatives of American Public Transit Association (APTA), the Secretary of Transportation Office of Intelligence and Security, the Volpe Center, and FTA.
+Participants explored topics on four major aspects related to security: employees, management systems, facilities and vehicles, and ridership.
 The final section of the report presents "Fishbone Diagrams" developed by the teams to define the problems, and the creative idea listings for solving the specific problems identified.
 Although each team approached security from a different perspective, common themes emerged, such as: security is everyone's business, communicate with community organizations and local police departments, enforce the rules, and plan for security.